vinhnx/Ciapre.tmTheme/README.md

 ##### *Installation* #####

-Just search for `Ciapre` in Package Control & install it. :+1:
+Just search for `Ciapre` in Package Control & install it.

-Then, in menu bar, browse to `Preferences > Color Scheme` and choose your favo ... wait for it ... rite scheme in `Ciapre Color Scheme`!
+Then, in menu bar, browse to `Preferences > Color Scheme` and choose your desired one!

 ## Comes with two different colors  ##